AmirrezaMadadi/Rainfall-Prediction/README.md

 # Rainfall-Forecast
-We are trying to provide a model that predicts rainfall from the previous day.
-The model is trained on a dataset containing 145,460 rows (examples) and 23 columns (features).
-We trained three different models to choose the best one.
-Before training, we encountered problems that required pre-processing on our data.
+We aim to create a model that predicts rainfall based on data from the previous day.
+Our dataset comprises 145,460 rows (examples) and 23 columns (features).
+To select the best model, we trained three different ones.
+However, before training, we encountered issues that necessitated preprocessing our data.